 '''

 "dependencies": {

-"kurento-client": "6.15.0",
+"kurento-client": "6.16.0",

-"kurento-utils": "6.15.0"
+"kurento-utils": "6.16.0"

 }

 '''

-Note: We are in active development.
-You can find the latest version of Kurento JavaScript Client at Bower.
+Note: You can find the latest version of Kurento JavaScript Client at Bower.

-6.1.3 Node.js - Hello world
+7.1.3 Node.js - Hello world

 This web application has been designed to introduce the principles of programming with Kurento for Node.js developers.
 It consists of a WebRTC video communication in mirror (loopback).
 This tutorial assumes you have basic knowledge of JavaScript, Node.js, HTML and WebRTC.
-We also recommend reading the Introducing Kurento section before starting this tutorial.
+We also recommend reading Introduction to Kurento before starting this tutorial.

 Note: Web browsers require using HTTPS to enable WebRTC, so the web server must use SSL and a certificate file.
-For instructions, check Configure a Node server to use HTTPS.
+For instructions, check Configure a Node.js server to use HTTPS.